marshallbtc/Stacks-2.1-Data-Structure/data-structure.md

 ### leader_keys
-Need to learn more about this table; sometimes blocks are skipped, sometimes there's more than one row per block.
 |   cid | name             | type    |   notnull | dflt_value   |   pk | description   |
 |------:|:-----------------|:--------|----------:|:-------------|-----:|:--------------|
 |     0 | txid             | TEXT    |         1 |              |    1 |               |